 He crafted Vedas philosophy and art in his writings.
-He mixed mainly Tatsam and Tatdbhav words in his poetry, which was considered as Khadi dialect or Sanskritized Hindi.
-But his first poem anthology- Chitraadhar, was in Braj dialect of Hindi.
+He mixed mainly ‘Tatsam’ and ‘Tatdbhav’ words in his poetry, which was considered as Khadi dialect or Sanskritized Hindi.
 He wrote poems in various subjects.
 His patriotic poem, 'Himadri Tung Shring Se' was very popular during the Freedom Movement in India.
 But his best work in poetry was Kamayani.
 It got several literally acclaim.
 It is considered as one of the best works in Hindi epic poetry.

 Unfortunately, Prasad's plays were not performed in his lifetime because they had too vast a canvas for amateur groups to afford, and too serious a scope for the resourceful Parsi theatre to attempt.
-The impression of their unstageability continued on the grounds of flowery language, numerous scene changes and characters.
-Insufficient theatricality was also there until directors like B. V. Karanth and Shanta Gandhi took up Skandgupta, Dhmvswamini, and Chandragupta.

-Apart from his writing he was a philosopher, historian and a sculptor.
+Apart from Jaishankar Prasad’s writing he was a philosopher, historian and a sculptor.
 He had also great interest in chess, gardening, shashtrarth and poetry recitation.
 He passed away on January 14, 1937.